Nagendramalakalapalli/M2-EmbSys/Case Study/README.md

 * ###### RFID Reader
 An RFID reader is a radio frequency device that emits a signal through an antenna.
 This signal is received by RFID tags that respond to interrogation by the reader.
 Responses are read by the reader, and through a variety of protocols the reader can communicate with all the RFID tags in its field.

+* ###### NFC (Near Field Communication)
+NFC is a short-range high frequency wireless communication technology that enables the exchange of data between devices over about a 10 cm distance.

 * ###### DAC
 Digital-to-Analog Converter (DAC) is a device for converting Digital signals into corresponding Analog signals.